Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 While the specific provider might differ by community, our nurse call system typically includes emergency pull cords conveniently located in residents' bathrooms and/or bedrooms, depending on the floor plan.
 This ensures that help is always within reach.

-Is it dementia or old age?
+Is it dementia or normal aging?

 Ready to see the community?